manzitresor/capstone-project-1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse community
+I would like to thank the Microverse community and I would like to expless my gratitude to Cindy Shin (https://www.behance.net/adagio07) for creating template design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>